Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 Desember 2025 11.46.24 UTC
+- WIB: Selasa, 23 Desember 2025 12.35.01 UTC
-- WITA: Selasa, 23 Desember 2025 12.46.24 UTC
+- WITA: Selasa, 23 Desember 2025 13.35.01 UTC
-- WIT: Selasa, 23 Desember 2025 13.46.24 UTC
+- WIT: Selasa, 23 Desember 2025 14.35.01 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: technology
+Kategori: motivational